-IGLU.COM BOOKING CONDITIONS
+IGLU.COM PACKAGE HOLIDAY BOOKING CONDITIONS

-The following Booking Conditions together with the General Information contained on our website form the basis of your contract with Iglu.com Ltd, 2nd Floor, 165 The Broadway, Wimbledon, SW19 1NE.
+The following booking conditions ("Booking Conditions"), the confirmation invoice, together with the General Information contained on our website form the basis of your contract with Iglu.com Ltd, 2nd Floor, 165 The Broadway, Wimbledon, SW19 1NE, company registration number 03629676.
 Please read them carefully as they set out our respective rights and obligations.
-By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these booking conditions and agree to them.
+By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these Booking Conditions and agree to them.

 In these Booking Conditions, "you" and "your" means all persons named on the booking (including anyone who is added or substituted at a later date) or any of them, as the context requires.
 "We", "us" and "our" means Iglu.com Ltd.

 We do not own or provide any of the services, facilities or travel arrangements which make up your package holiday.
 These are provided by third parties whom we arrange to provide the services, facilities or travel arrangements which make up your package holiday (the "suppliers").